slevithan/regex/README.md

 ## Features

-- Always-on flag `x` gives you free spacing and comments, making regexes much more readable.
+- Always-on flag `x` gives you free-spacing and comments, making regexes much more readable.
 - Always-on flag `v`, giving you the best level of Unicode support.
 - Raw string template tag, for dynamic regexes without unreadable escaped backslashes `\\\\`.
 - Safe and context-aware interpolation of regexes, escaped strings, and partial patterns.